DebzDK/guess-the-language/README.md

 TODO: Add screenshot of implemented classes

+### Coding practices

+To ensure that the project code is up to standard, the following PEP rules were adhered to:

+* [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) - for best code style practices (i.e. layout, naming conventions, comments, etc.) and programming recommendations on function and variable annotations
+* [PEP 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/) - for general rules on docstrings
+* [NumPy Style Guide](https://numpydoc.readthedocs.io/en/latest/format.html) - for a more detailed explanation of what goes where in docstrings, using [this](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) specifically as an example to follow
+* [PEP 3107 -- Function Annotations](https://www.python.org/dev/peps/pep-3107/) - for a specific way to specify function information and avoid confusion
+* [PEP 484 -- Type Hints](https://www.python.org/dev/peps/pep-3107/) - also for purposes of clarity (although provisional)
+* [PEP 526 -- Syntax for Variable Annotations](https://www.python.org/dev/peps/pep-0526/) - also for purposes of clarity

 ### Planning and execution

 Agile practices were used to carry out this project and documented in Trello [planning/design board](https://trello.com/b/JGCCLlNB/project-planning-design) and [dev board](https://trello.com/b/TsXKTw7W/project-development) and [Github Projects](https://github.com/DebzDK/guess-the-language/projects/1).

-*Please note that more task details + resources are available in the Trello boards than in the Github Project page.*
+*Please note that more task details + resources are available in the Trello boards than in the Github Projects page.*

 Each board is divided into 3 swimlanes/columns:
 * 'To Do' - used to list tasks that are yet to be done